-Mnuchin says U.S. will seek currency provision in trade deal with Japan, others
+U.S. to seek currency chapters in trade talks with Japan, others: Mnuchin

 U.S. President Donald Trump and Japanese Prime Minister Shinzo Abe agreed in September to start trade talks in an arrangement that, for now, protects Japanese automakers from further tariffs.

-Along with fears of being slapped with higher tariffs on auto exports, Japan worries about having its hands tied on addressing sharp yen rises that hurt its export-reliant economy.
+Along with fears of being slapped with higher tariffs on its auto exports to the United States, Japan worries about having its hands tied on addressing sharp yen rises that hurts its export-reliant economy.

 Trump in the past has criticised the Bank of Japan’s ultra-easy monetary policy, saying it was aimed at weakening the yen, a claim the central bank dismisses.